 The Urban Growth Management Agreement (UGMA) The County and City entered into an UGMA in July of 1990.
-The UGMA established a planning area boundary, with I-205 generally serving as the eastern edge of the city's future urban service area.
+The UGMA established a planning area boundary, known as the Milwaukie Planning Area (MPA), with I-205 generally serving as the eastern edge of the city's future urban service area.
 This agreement and Milwaukie's Comprehensive Plan policies have long called for the city to ultimately expand to include this area, which would effectively double the size of the city.
 However, no mechanism was developed to encourage or enable the city to annex these properties.